Carroll Baker (singer): Career

 Songwriter George Petralia heard Baker sing and introduced her to producer Don Grashey.
 Her first single in 1970, "Mem-ries of Home", was written by Petralia and released on Grashey's Gaiety label.
 It was a minor hit, staying on the charts for 26 weeks.
 Based on the success of this first recording, Grashey contacted several record companies regarding a recording contract for her and finally made a deal with Columbia Records.

 She recorded two albums for Columbia with limited commercial success.
 Eventually she went back to Gaiety Records.
 She then was signed to RCA Records where she had several gold and platinum records.
 From RCA, she joined Tembo records where she was again awarded platinum record status for her record sales.

 In 1973, Baker became pregnant and announced her intention to withdraw from the music business.
 Grashey convinced her to continue, and the pair traveled to Nashville to record four songs.
 Her first top ten record came from that session, "Ten Little Fingers", a song about a little girl, written by Don Grashey; this song remains one of her most popular songs to this day.
 She also had a hit with a bluegrass remake of "It's My Party".
 All told, between 1970 and 1982 Baker released 31 consecutive charting singles.
 Twelve of these reached the top of the charts.

-Baker had her own series on CBC television in the summer of 1983 and frequently appeared on The Tommy Hunter Show.
+Baker had her own series, The Carroll Baker Jamboree, on CBC television in the summer of 1983 and frequently appeared on The Tommy Hunter Show.
 In 1986, her album Hymns of Gold was certified platinum.